-The WCC Library is happy to provide information and resources to faculty wishing to incorporate copyrighted or openly licensed materials into their classes (F2F, hybrid, or online).
+The WCC Library is happy to provide information and resources to faculty wishing to incorporate copyrighted or openly licensed materials into their classes.
 You can ask for a consultation on fair use or schedule an instruction session for your class, department, or research group.

-Contact copyright librarian Ro McKernan at email@example.com or ext 3954 for information and assistance.
+Contact Copyright & OER Librarian Rowena McKernan at (HNR 201E, email or ext 3954) for information and assistance.

 Open Educational Resources

 The library encourages the use of Open Education Resources (OER) whenever possible for their ease of modification and use by faculty, as well as a way to reduce textbook costs to students.